forrestbicker/CoarseGrainScripts/README.md

 ## Script A - Coarse Grainer

 ###### **A1.
 Description**
-Converts an atomistic simulation to a coarse grained one using SDK coarse graining mapping.
-Pre-existing mappings are provided for the fundamental amino acids and DNA, however the mapping blueprint is designed to be highly customizable for indivudal expansion.
+Converts an atomistic simulation to a coarse grained one.
+Pre-existing SDK mappings are provided for the fundamental amino acids and DNA nucleic acids + backbone.
+However, the mapping blueprint is designed to be highly customizable for indivudal expansion meaning any simulation can be corase grained in accordance to user-specified input.

 ###### **A2.
 Input Files**
 + `topology`: Atomistic topology file